Go to...

 Programs, initiatives and opportunities are focused on honouring Black students’ experiences and strengths and ensuring their needs are met.

 The Black Girls’ Book Club is a space for Black girls to build community, explore new ideas, new stories and new ways of self-expression.
 The club is a forum to celebrate the voices and the stories of Black women writers.
-Registration for the upcoming session beginning on March 23, 2022 is now open.
-Students Grades 9-12 are reading Children of Blood and Bone by Tomi Adeyemi.

 Students develop their competencies as leaders in community-based research projects and become agents of social change.
 In this space students are honoured as they share their experiences navigating the school system and their community.
 In addition, students engage in reflection and conversations to develop their critical consciousness to recognize systemic barriers and forms of oppression.